 In a 104-week carcinogenicity study, rats were administered daily oral doses up to approximately 8 times the maximum recommended human daily dose.
 There were no significant drug-induced tumor findings in male or female rats.
 The high dose male group was terminated early in the study (Week 93) due to excessive toxicity, and data from this group were not included in the statistical evaluation of the study results.
 In an 80-week carcinogenicity study, mice were administered daily oral doses approximately 6.5 times the human dose.
 There were no significant drug-induced tumor findings in male or female mice.

 Risedronate did not exhibit genetic toxicity in the following assays: In vitro bacterial mutagenesis in Salmonella and E. coli (Ames assay), mammalian cell mutagenesis in CHO/HGPRT assay, unscheduled DNA synthesis in rat hepatocytes and an assessment of chromosomal aberrations in vivo in rat bone marrow.
-Risedronate was positive in a chromosomal aberration assay in CHO cells at highly cytotoxic concentrations ( > 675 mcg/mL, survival of 6% to 7%).
+Risedronate was positive in a chromosomal aberration assay in CHO cells at highly cytotoxic concentrations (greater than 675 mcg/mL, survival of 6% to 7%).
 When the assay was repeated at doses exhibiting appropriate cell survival (29%), there was no evidence of chromosomal damage.

 Impairment of Fertility